Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 takes the support of at least three already ordained clergy for the church to

-life, unless the person has clearly demonstrated a pattern of behavior that
+would be for life, unless the person has clearly demonstrated a pattern of

-seriously violates the basic ethical requirements of the church and the church
+behavior that seriously violates the basic ethical requirements of the church

-decides that removal of such status is necessary and appropriate (a can of
+and the church decides that removal of such status is necessary and appropriate

 If